 Pedal the Pacific

-Check them out in this NowThis video:
+Check out the 2018 team in this NowThis video:

 According to the Pedal the Pacific site, “The Refuge Ranch will be a long-term healing ranch for young girls ages 11-19 who have been rescued from sex trafficking here in the United States.
 Each girl will have her own plan of restoration, which will include on-site schooling through a University of Texas Charter School, therapeutic programs that include equine, art, music and pet therapy, along with one on one counseling and group therapy with licensed professional therapists.
 At capacity, it will house 48 girls, which will be the largest facility of its kind in the nation.
 By supporting The Refuge for DMST (Domestic Minor Sex Trafficking), we hope others will recognize that sex trafficking occurs within their own communities and empower them to seek their own opportunities to get involved locally… The funds raised during Pedal the Pacific will literally be poured into the walls where these survivors will find healing and restoration.”